Phuongttc22/Phuongttc22/README.md

 Hi saturday..
 Try to forget and start again..
 You are ready..
-There's nothing to be sad about.
+There's nothing to be sad about..
 Today is a special day..
 I so happy...
 I'm tired but happy..